unicornsurvey/legalpage_template/terms.md

 #### Intellectual Property

-The Service and its original content (excluding Content provided by users), features and functionality are and will remain the exclusive property of {{COMPANY}} and its licensors.
+The Service and its original content (excluding Content provided by users), features and functionality are and will remain the exclusive property of [COMPANY] and its licensors.
 The Service is protected by copyright, trademark, and other laws of both the Switzerland and foreign countries.
 Our trademarks and trade dress may not be used in connection with any product or service without the prior written consent of aupa.io GmbH.